andywaite/unusable-podcast/content/podcasts/019-hicks-law.md

 ---
-title: "019 Hicks Law"
+title: "019 Hick's Law"
 date: 2020-10-10T12:18:16+01:00
 description: "Static website generators, & keeping things simple"
 ---

-What is Hicks Law?
+What is Hick's Law?
 In this episode we discuss static website generators, & keeping things simple.

 Other things we talk about:
 <ul>